 1. Each character must act like they’ve never before seen a member of the opposite sex that they were attracted to.

 2. There must be a constant inner monologue from both characters’ perspectives about how attractive they find each other.
 Remember to really beat that into the reader’s head.
-In the case of my novel, Demon Heart, I diverged from this because I only narrated the book from the woman’s perspective.
-Also, in the case of the long inner monologues, I wonder what one person is doing while the other is weighing out all the pros and cons of having sex with them.
+I have to wonder what one person is doing while the other is weighing out all the pros and cons of having sex with them.
 All I can think of is a scenario that goes something like this:

 3. Women must be saved from their emotions.